Celebration of Life Program Outline

 Should You Print a Celebration of Life Program?

 A one-page folded program with the outline, photo, and favorite quote is plenty.
-If designing feels heavy, our Signature Tribute package includes layout help, slideshows, and keepsake cards.
+If designing feels like too much, our Visual Tribute Package includes layout help, slideshows, and keepsake cards.

 Next